If you’ve never made your own Lamingtons before, you’ll be amazed at how quick and easy this Coconut Lime Lamingtons recipe is.

 2. Break the eggs into a bowl and beat together with the margarine.
 Add the sugar, beat again and then repeat with the self-raising flour and the baking powder.

-5. Get everything ready for the icing stage, sprinkle a thick layer of desiccated coconut on a plate and cover a baking tray or board with greaseproof paper ready for the finished cakes.
-Clear a space in the fridge for them to set afterwards.
+7. Get everything ready for the icing stage, sprinkle a thick layer of desiccated coconut on a plate and cover a baking tray or board with greaseproof paper ready for the finished cakes.

 8. To ice the cakes, simply dip in the icing making sure to cover them completely.